Published Date: Apr 25, 2012

 Appreciating Pakistan’s ‘National Zero Hunger Action Plan,’ experts believed that, the plan is right and timely initiative towards addressing hunger and malnutrition in the country.
 They also lauded government’s recognition of food insecurity problem and said next step is the efficient implementation of plan in consultation and coordination with the provinces.

-The speakers were discussing at a panel discussion on Pakistan’s “National Zero Hunger Action Plan” organised by Sustainable Development Policy Institute here on Tuesday.
-Shakeel Ahmad Ramay, Senior Research Associate, SDPI moderated the proceedings.
+The speakers were discussing at a panel discussion on Pakistan’s “National Zero Hunger Action Plan” organized by Sustainable Development Policy Institute here on Tuesday.
+Mr. Shakeel Ahmad Ramay, Senior Research Associate, SDPI moderated the proceedings.

 Participants were informed that Zero Hunger plan is five year program that aims to reach to a total of 61 million food insecure people across the country with a total cost of 16 billion US dollars.
 The program includes provision of nutritious and fortified food commodities to most food insecure and vulnerable sections of society particularly malnourished children, pregnant women and primary school children.
 The program also features school feed programme and establishment of ‘zero hunger shops’ in 45 extremely food insecure districts in Pakistan.